VaxFacts

 Services

-Since launching in April 2021, SHN’s VaxFacts Clinic has been helping individuals, parents and families with questions about COVID-19 vaccines.
-We’re here to talk about everything, including: difference in vaccines, getting booster doses, pediatric vaccines, and more.
+Since launching in April 2021, SHN’s VaxFacts Clinic has been helping individuals, parents and families with questions about COVID-19 vaccines and boosters.
+We’re also here to talk with you about flu vaccines, RSV, childhood immunizations and more.
+We want to help you make an informed decision so that you can take the best next steps for your health.

 Cancer Screening

-Our trusted physicians are experts in cancers of the colon, breast, and cervix – all of which have a high cure rate, if caught early.
-Your physician will walk you through all of the cancer screening tests you are eligible for, and answer your questions along the way.
-When you are ready, your physician will help you take the next step to complete your cancer screening test.
+Our trusted doctors are experts in cancers of the colon, breast, and cervix – all of which have a high cure rate, if caught early.
+As part of your VaxFacts+ consultation, the doctor will walk you through all of the cancer screening tests you are eligible for, and answer your questions along the way.
+When you are ready, your doctor will help you take the next step to complete your cancer screening test.

 Specialized Consultation Streams